sclegg99/Project-4-Advanced-Lane-Finding/writeup_template.md

                       [  0+offset_x,286+offset_y]])
 ```

 The warped image is subsequently masked to remove spurous pixels.
 Figure 6 illustrates the process of going from the gradient image to the warped image to the final masked image.
+The masking operation dynamically used the prior estimate of the lane position to construct the area to mask out.

 ![Figure 6](./Figures/WarpedMasked.png?test=raw)

 Figure 6: Illustration of gradient image (a) transfomred to a birds-eye view (b) which is subsequelty masked (c)

-### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### 4. Lane-line pixels and fitting their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The basic moving window code provided by Udacity was used to identify the lane pixel positions for the left and right lane lines.
+The left and right set of pixels were fit to a 2nd order polynominal.
+The fit was constrained such that the slope (dx/dy) at the bottom of the frame is 0.
+The rational for constraining the slope to 0 is the assumption that the lanes are parallel to the forward motion of the car.
+The function representing the curve can be found on lines 417-418.

+The ouptput of the fit was a set of polynimal coefficients for the left and right lane lines.
+A rolling average over the last nine frames of the left and right lane lines polynomial fits was then used to calcuate the radius of curvature R of the left and right lane lines.
+The rolling average served to minimize the effect of noisy fit values.

+In addition to using a rolling average to minimize the impact of noisy fit values, two other checks on the fit values were imposed.
+One, the number of pixels to fit had to exceed 100.
+If the number of pixels for either the left or right lane dropped below 100, then the values from the previous fit were used for the frame currently being processed.
+Similarly, if the lane width deviated from the expected lane witdh (3.1m) by more than 5%, then the fit for the left and right lane lines was rejected and the fit for the previous frame was used for the current frame.

+The fit results for a sample frame are illustrated in Figure 7.
+This figure shows area between the left and right lane line fits in green superimposed over the unmasked gradient image.

 ![alt text][image5]

-### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### 5. Calculation of the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The formula for calculating the [radius of curvature](https://en.wikipedia.org/wiki/Radius_of_curvature) (function curvature lines 421-422).
+The calcuated radius of curvature is a parametric curve, hence the radius varies along the arc of the lane line.
+Therefore, to obtain a single value that would represent the radius the parametric values returned by the function curvature was averaged over the length of the line. `

 ### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.